Scalar resonance in graviton-graviton scattering at high-energies: the graviball: Abstract

 \section{Abstract}

 We study graviton-graviton scattering in partial-wave amplitudes after unitarizing their Born terms.
-In order to apply $S$-matrix techniques, based on unitarity and analyticity, we introduce an $S$-matrix free of infrared divergences.
-This is achieved by removing a diverging phase factor related to the infinite-range character of the interactions mediated by graviton exchange in the crossed channels.
+In order to apply $S$-matrix techniques, based on unitarity and analyticity, we introduce an $S$-matrix associated to this resummation that is free of infrared divergences.
+This is achieved by removing the diverging phase factor calculated by Weinberg that multiplies the $S$ matrix, and that stems from the virtual infrared gravitons.
 A scalar graviton-graviton resonance with vacuum quantum numbers ($J^{PC}=0^{++}$) is obtained as a pole in the nonperturbative $S$-wave amplitude, which we call the {\it graviball}.
-Its resonant effects along the physical real $s$ axis may peak at values much lower than the UV cutoff of the theory.
-For some scenarios, this phenomenon could have phenomenological consequences at relatively low-energy scales.
+Its resonant effects along the physical real-$s$ axis may peak at values substantially lower than the UV cutoff squared of the theory.
+For some scenarios, this phenomenon could have phenomenological consequences at relatively low-energy scales, similarly to the $\sigma$ resonance in QCD.

-The application of quantum field theory to scattering in gravitational theories has a long history of remarkable results~\cite{Bern:2002kj,Giddings:2011xs,Porto:2016pyg,Cheung:2017pzi,Strominger:2017zoo,Donoghue:2017pgk,Ciafaloni:2018uwe}.
-A rich direction has been the study of an $S$-matrix formulation in different regimes, where the interplay with string theory and black-hole physics has been particularly successful~\cite{Gross:1968in,Amati:1987wq,tHooft:1996rdg,Amati:2007ak,Giddings:2009gj,Bezrukov:2015ufa,Dvali:2014ila,Alonso:2019ptb}.
-The main purpose of our work is to explore a new complementary aspect in this program by considering the unitarization of the lowest-order graviton-graviton scattering, or Born amplitude, at energies {\it below the Planck mass}.

-A particular motivation for our study is to determine whether the scattering in this kinematic region is resonant.
-Recall that for pure non-abelian Yang-Mills there is theoretical evidence that its spectrum is filled by massive states (\textit{glueballs}) emerging from the self-interactions of the gluons~\cite{Fritzsch:1975tx,Bali:1993fb,Morningstar:1999rf,Lucini:2004my}.
-In full quantum chromodynamics (QCD) these states lead to a new form of matter and studies have identified resonances measured in experiment as having a dominant glueball nature ~\cite{albaladejo.200207,Chanowitz:2005du,Brodsky:2018snc,Mathieu:2008me}.
-To address this question, we deal with the quantum formulation of general relativity within the framework of effective field theory (EFT) where gravitational interactions are organized in a derivative expansion \cite{weinphys,Donoghue:1993eb,donoghue.200205.1,BjerrumBohr:2002kt,burgess,Donoghue:2017pgk}.

-This framework has been used in the scattering of particles with different flavors induced by graviton exchange in the $s$-channel ~\cite{han.200204.1,donoghue.200204.1,calmet.200204.1}, where the importance of nonperturbative effects to restore unitarity at $s\sim N\,G^{-1}$ is emphasized, with $G$ the gravitational constant and $N$ the number of fields.
-However, none of these references address the scattering of particles with the same flavor.
-In this case, contributions from the exchange of gravitons in the {\it crossed channels} lead to {\it infrared divergences} in the partial-wave amplitudes (PWAs) (see also \cite{Giddings:2009gj}).
-As shown in the classical reference~\cite{Weinberg:1965nx} they can be resummed into a global (irrelevant) phase common to all amplitudes (see also~\cite{Dalitz:1951,Kulish.200121,Ware:2013zja}).
-By eliminating this phase we build a new $S$-matrix which can be treated with nonperturbative unitarity methods for its PWAs.